capitalone/DataProfiler/README.md

 ```

 Make sure you run sphinx version Sphinx==3.5.4 since the Furo theme library
 doesn't work with the latest version of Sphinx.
-This will mean you have to
-overwrite the generated underscore.js with the latest version to prevent a
-security risk.